Drone-Z/UNO-Drone-Research-/AugustoFolder/PaperOutline.md

 This paper makes the following contributions:

-- We design and deploy a dual-ESP32 CSI sensing system following the open-source espressif/esp-csi framework and characterize its performance across multiple outdoor antenna separations.
+- We implement and deploy a dual-ESP32 CSI sensing system by following the open-source espressif/esp-csi get-started framework, extending the provided Python data collection and parsing scripts to support our experimental analysis needs.
 - We collect and analyze labeled CSI recordings comparing drone flight, human walking, and empty baseline conditions at 50 ft and 105 ft outdoor antenna separations.
 - We report a fitted outdoor path loss exponent of n = 2.59 from a 264 ft range characterization walk, consistent with near-line-of-sight outdoor propagation.
 - We identify the key hardware and signal processing limitations of low-cost ESP32 CSI for drone detection and provide a concrete roadmap for future improvement.